Mukul05/SOEN-6441/app/README.md

-# React.js CRUD App with React Router
+# React.js CRUD App with React Router and Axios

-Build a React.js CRUD Application to consume Web API, display and modify data with Router & Bootstrap.
+Build a React.js CRUD Application to consume Web API, display and modify data with Router, Axios & Bootstrap.

 Users Application in that:
 - Each User has id, first name, last name, email.